Search underway for 2 people who fell through ice on Charleston Lake | CBC News

-A search-and-rescue operation was taking place Sunday evening on a lake north of Gananoque, Ont., for two people who fell through the ice, Ontario Provincial Police say.
+A search and rescue operation was taking place Sunday evening on a lake north of Gananoque for two people who fell through the ice, Ontario Provincial Police say.

 Another person reported missing was found safely, say OPP

-A search-and-rescue operation is underway on a lake north of Gananoque, Ont., for two people who fell through the ice, Ontario Provincial Police say.
+A search and rescue operation is underway on a lake north of Gananoque for two people who fell through the ice, Ontario Provincial Police say.

 Initially, three people were reported missing, OPP said.

-One of them was located safely, they said in a second post about two hours later.
+They said in a second post about two hours later one of them had been located safely

-Fire crews and a helicopter from the Joint Rescue Coordination Centre at CFB Trenton were helping with the search, said Const.
+Fire crews and a helicopter from CFB Trenton were helping with the search, said OPP Const.
 Joey Mason in an email to CBC.

-Few other details have been released, with Mason describing the disappearances as "a developing situation."
+Few other details have been released by Monday morning with Mason describing the disappearances Sunday as "a developing situation."